tunapanda/TI-wp-content-theme/CONTRIBUTE.md

 1. Select "Create" on the right hand side.
 2. Add a Title for your swagifact.

+[INSERT CREATEH5P IMAGE HERE]

-3. Select a type, for example "[Presentation](https://h5p.org/tutorial-course-presentation)".
-(There are tutorials available [here](https://h5p.org/documentation/for-authors/tutorials)
+3. Select an H5P swagifact type, for example "[Presentation](https://h5p.org/tutorial-course-presentation)".
+(There are tutorials available [here](https://h5p.org/documentation/for-authors/tutorials)).

+[INSERT H5PTYPE IMAGE HERE]

+4. Build your swagifact.
+5. Click the blue "Create" button.

+[INSERT CREATEPRESENTATION IMAGE]

+6. Click "Add New" on the left side again and repeat steps 1-4 as needed.

+[INSERT ADD NEW AGAIN IMAGE]

 ## Step 3: Designing the swagifacts into a swagpath